SChristan/TeamSpeak-3-Bot/src/main/java/com/features/management/README.md

 `2` | `456` | `supporter` | `[b]Manager[/b]`

 ## Logging
 The logging framework for this application is Logback.
+The properties are defined in the global **logback.xml** file.

-At startup, the application creates a new logfile in the directory **logs**, for this feature.
-There are several information, which are logged at any time (i.e. on events) during the runtime of the application.
+The feature should write all information in a separate logfile in the directory **logs**.
+The log messages can be appended to the parent logger.
+There are several information, which are logged at any time during the runtime of the application.